Saving & Spending Travel

 Is Going free?

-It has both free and premium service choices.
+Going has both free and premium service choices.
 With the free service, members only get access to the basic deals and information, which makes getting the premium subscription more attractive if you’re looking for the most and best deals.
-Added perks of being a premium subscriber over a free subscriber include alerts for mistake fares, rare deals, and peak and holiday fares.
+The added perks of being a premium subscriber over a free subscriber include alerts for mistake fares, rare deals, and peak and holiday fares.

 How does Going work?